cloudkevin/CloudMigrator-ReportGenerator/README.md

 You may also run: pip3 install -r requirements.txt *This will only install the requirements*

+Requirements: If uploading to Google Drive a credentials.json file must be present in your home directory

 ## Inputs and Format
 --help
 Display input options